Graph Homomorphism, Monotone Classes and Bounded Pathwidth

+{\sc QCSP$(K_3)$} is sometimes known as \emph{Quantified $3$-Colouring} and as highlighted previously closely relates to the {\sc Sequential 3-Colouring Construction Game} proposed by Bodlaender in \cite{Bo91}.
+The two key differences between the problems lie in the requirement of strict alternation in players and each player must assign a colour not previously assigned to a neighbour, in particular, we will show the hardness on bounded pathwidth is preserved between problems.

-\begin{proof} We will reduce from the PSpace-complete problem Quantified Boolean Formulas (QBF) which was shown by Atserias et al. \cite{AO14} to remain hard where the input is in CNF and the path-width of the primal constraint graph is constant.
+\begin{theorem} is PSPACE-complete for graphs of bounded pathwidth. \end{theorem} \begin{proof} We will reduce from the PSPACE-complete problem Quantified Boolean Formulas (QBF) which was shown by Atserias et al. \cite{AO14} to remain hard where the input is in CNF and the path-width of the primal constraint graph is constant.

 Let $\phi = Q_1 x_1 Q_2 x_2 \ldots Q_n x_n \Phi$ be an instance of QBF where $\Phi$ is a CNF formula.
 The {\it primal graph} of $\Phi$, $G(\Phi)$, contains a vertex for each variable of $\Phi$ and an edge where two variables appear in a clause together.
 Let the pathwidth of $G(\Phi)$ be a constant $w$.
 Each clause may then have length at most $w+1$, as every clause must be contained as a clique in some bag.